heber-silva/CKA-Obsidian-Vault/Security/ServiceAccount.md

 If you need the credentials for a ServiceAccount to mount in a non-standard location, or for an audience that isn't the API server, use one of the following methods:

 - [TokenRequest API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-request-v1/) (recommended): Request a short-lived service account token from within your own _application code_.
 The token expires automatically and can rotate upon expiration.
 If you have a legacy application that is not aware of Kubernetes, you could use a sidecar container within the same pod to fetch these tokens and make them available to the application workload.
-- [Token Volume Projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#serviceaccount-token-volume-projection) (also recommended): In Kubernetes v1.20 and later, use the Pod specification to tell the kubelet to add the service account token to the Pod as a _projected volume_.
+- [](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#serviceaccount-token-volume-projection) (also recommended): In Kubernetes v1.20 and later, use the Pod specification to tell the kubelet to add the service account token to the Pod as a _projected volume_.
 Projected tokens expire automatically, and the kubelet rotates the token before it expires.
-- [Service Account Token Secrets](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#manually-create-an-api-token-for-a-serviceaccount) (not recommended): You can mount service account tokens as Kubernetes Secrets in Pods.
+- [](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#manually-create-an-api-token-for-a-serviceaccount) (not recommended): You can mount service account tokens as Kubernetes Secrets in Pods.
 These tokens don't expire and don't rotate.
 In versions prior to v1.24, a permanent token was automatically created for each service account.
 This method is not recommended anymore, especially at scale, because of the risks associated with static, long-lived credentials.
 The [LegacyServiceAccountTokenNoAutoGeneration feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates-removed/) (which was enabled by default from Kubernetes v1.24 to v1.26), prevented Kubernetes from automatically creating these tokens for ServiceAccounts.
 The feature gate is removed in v1.27, because it was elevated to GA status; you can still create indefinite service account tokens manually, but should take into account the security implications.

 #### Note:

 For applications running outside your Kubernetes cluster, you might be considering creating a long-lived ServiceAccount token that is stored in a Secret.
 This allows authentication, but the Kubernetes project recommends you avoid this approach.
 Long-lived bearer tokens represent a security risk as, once disclosed, the token can be misused.
 Instead, consider using an alternative.
-For example, your external application can authenticate using a well-protected private key `and` a certificate, or using a custom mechanism such as an [authentication webhook](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) that you implement yourself.
+For example, your external application can authenticate using a well-protected private key `and` a certificate, or using a custom mechanism such as an [](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) that you implement yourself.

 You can also use TokenRequest to obtain short-lived tokens for your external application.